Unified Offloading Decision Making and Resource Allocation in ME-RAN: Simulation

 Fig. \ref{OHb} shows the number of UEs which can successfully complete the tasks versus capacity of BBU pool.
 One can see that with the increase of the BBU capacity, the number of UEs which can complete the tasks also increases.
 This is because with the increase of BBU capacity, more UEs which can not execute tasks before now can complete the computations in required time with the help of cloud.
 However, one sees that seven UEs can not complete the tasks via its own local execution.
-One can also notice that after the BBU capacity reaches $3X10^6 $ cycles/s, no UEs fail in completing the tasks, either via local executing or offloading.
-When the BBU capacity is only $1X10^6 $ cycles/s, three UEs fail in completing tasks using CAR-D, whereas four UEs fail in finishing tasks using other algorithms.
+One can also notice that after the BBU capacity reaches $3\times 10^6 $ cycles/s, no UEs fail in completing the tasks, either via local executing or offloading.
+When the BBU capacity is only $1\times 10^6 $ cycles/s, three UEs fail in completing tasks using CAR-D, whereas four UEs fail in finishing tasks using other algorithms.
 Surprisingly, our proposed low complexity algorithm, i.e., CAR-D make more UEs complete tasks than other algorithms, including ES and our proposed CAR.
-This is because ES and CAR focusing on minimizing the sum power consumption of all the UEs, thus resulting in some UE declined in offloading, where as CAR-D can accept more UEs, leading to a little bit higher sum power consumption in some cases.
+This is because ES and CAR focusing on minimizing the sum energy consumption of all the UEs, thus resulting in some UE declined in offloading, where as CAR-D can accept more UEs, leading to a little bit higher sum energy consumption in some cases.

-Fig. \ref{UCb} shows the utilization of the MC versus capacity of BBU pool, i.e., $F^B$, in which the utilization of the MC is defined as the number of accepted UEs over the whole capacity of MC.
+Fig. \ref{UCb} shows the utilization of the MC versus capacity of BBU pool, i.e., $F^B$, where the utilization of the MC is defined as that the number of accepted UEs over the whole capacity of the MC.
 One can see that with the increase of BBU capacity, the utilization increases as well until nearly one.
 This is because when BBU capacity improves, more UEs can be allowed to offload, leading to high utilization of MC.
 One sees that CAR-D achieves the best performance, even better than ES.
-This is because ES focuses on minimizing the sum power consumption for all the UEs, thus may decline some UEs which contribute to increase of the whole power consumption.
+This is because ES focuses on minimizing the sum energy consumption for all the UEs, thus may decline some UEs which contribute to increase of the whole energy consumption.
 However, CAR-D accepts the UEs with smallest required data first, until all the resource of BBU pool is used up, leading to high utilization of both BBU and MC pool.

 Fig. \ref{UBb} shows utilization of the BBU pool versus capacity of BBU pool, where the utilization of the BBU pool is defined as all the processing data rate in BBU pool over the whole capacity of BBU pool.
 One can see that with the increase of BBU capacity, the utilization increases first until nearly one, and then drops.
 This is because when BBU capacity is small, most of the UEs are declined for offloading, resulting in low utilization of BBU pool.
 Also, when BBU capacity is large, the resource may be too much, leading to low utilization of BBU pool as well.
 As our objective is not to maximize the utilization, thus different algorithms may have different performance over different examined values.
 This figure can give us some insight on how to decide the BBU capacity, i.e., $F^B$ at the later stage.
 If one can proper decide the BBU capacity $F^B$, computation efficiency may be improved and resource waste can be avoid.
 However, to decide the proper $F^B$ is out of the scope of this paper.